 Hello!
-I am a senior lecturer in international politics in the School of
+I am a Reader (Associate Professor) in international politics in the

-and a Research Associate at the Asia Research Centre of Murdoch
+London, and a Research Associate at the Asia Research Centre of

 I specialise in the study of sovereignty, intervention, security, governance